 Location: Odorheiu Secuiesc, RO

-Archaeological Techniques and Research Center (Canada); Haaz Rezso Muzeum (Transylvania, Romania); Western Carolina University (USA)
+Archaeological Techniques and Research Center (Canada); Haaz Rezso Muzeum (Transylvania, Romania); Western Carolina University (USA); University of South Florida (USA)

-Frankie West and Dr. Katie Zejdlik (Western Carolina University); Dr. Andre Gonciar (Archaeological Techniques and Research Center); Dr. Zsolt Nyaradi (Haaz Rezso Muzeum)
+Dr. Katie Zejdlik (Western Carolina University); Dr. Andre Gonciar (Bio/Archaeological Techniques and Research Center); Dr. Zsolt Nyaradi (Haaz Rezso Muzeum)

 Participants will have the unique opportunity to work with not one, but two medieval commingled collections.
 Lab days will also feature lectures on site history, working with commingled assemblages, calculating MNIs and alternative measures, and data collection.
 Students will process skeletal remains, analyze taphonomic and pathological characteristics, estimate biological sex and age, and collect landmark data on the collections.